It depends on who wants to be with me - ExBulletin

 It depends on who wants to be with me

-Youngest son of Joko Widodo (Jokowi), Kaesang Pangarep has not yet decided to join a political party.
-Kaesang admits that no party has yet wanted to ask for his hand.
+As for political parties, Kaesang admits that no party has yet wanted to ask for his hand. “(Join PDIP) I don’t know yet,” he said.

-Besides being a candidate for the Depok Pilkada, Kaesang is also associated with the Solo City Pilkada.
-However, what political vehicle Kaesang will use remains a mystery.

-“(Joining PDIP) I don’t know yet, it depends on who wants to be with me.
-After all, nobody wants,” Kaesang said when met by the media team at Solo Paragon Mall on Sunday ( 4/6/2023).
+He joked that he would join the party that wanted him.
+“It depends on who wants to be with me.
+After all, nobody wants,” he said.

-If you look at the traces of his father, Joko Widodo (Jokowi) and his older brother Gibran Rakabuming Raka, they are PDIP cadres.
-In fact, Solo DPC FX Chairman Hadi Rudyatmo or FX Rudy once said that the PDIP has special rules which state that family members of executives must belong to the same political party.
+If you look at the traces of his father, Joko Widodo and his older brother Gibran Rakabuming Raka, they are PDIP cadres.

-Rudi also suggested Kaesang meet him if he wanted to perform at Solo Pilkada.
-In response to this, Kaesang will still see the certainty of his future political moves.

 “Yeah, I don’t know, right?
 We’ll see later,” Kaesang concluded.